graphprotocol/graph-improvement-proposals/gips/0058-indexing-fees.md

 ## Desiderata
 The desiderata — desired properties of a new mechanism— reflect addressing the issues with the current curation mechanism.
-Specifically, once agreements are reached, the Indexer should have low uncertainty in regard to its profit and revenue, and that certainty should not wane with time.
+Specifically, once agreements are reached, the Indexer should have high certainty in regard to its profit and revenue, and that certainty should not wane with time.
 On the consumer side, once agreements are reached, their price paid and received quality of service should both be predictable and steady over time.
 Reducing these uncertainties yields the desirable higher level properties simplicity and efficiency.
 Of course, this must also be done in a sybil resistant manner to preserve the robustness and censorship resistance benefits of a decentralized platform.
 The remainder of this section details each of the desiderata.

-**Low Uncertainty – Indexer Revenue**
+**High Certainty – Indexer Revenue**
 Indexers should be able to forecast how much revenue they will achieve by indexing a subgraph.
 Uncertainty may arise when indexing revenue is influenced by actions of other participants (e.g. curators adjusting signal with bonding curves, Indexers unexpectedly allocating a large amount of stake on a subgraph).

-**Low Uncertainty – Indexer Profitability**
+**High Certainty – Indexer Profitability**
 Indexers cannot know the total cost to index subgraphs beforehand.
 To ensure Indexers are profitable, it follows that there must be a way to compensate them proportional to their incurred indexing costs.

 **Low Price Volatility**